10 Deadly Sins of Resume Writing

 Incidentally, I make a fantastic latte…

 @Beth You are so right about accidental edits.
 I’ve also heard of headhunting agencies purposefully changing resumes.
 I always send a PDF version though, just to keep my resume looking (and reading) as intended.
-BTW: I love a good latte.
+BTW: I love a good latte. đ

 Great list.
 Am linking this!

-[The latter requires Adobe Acrobat installed, right?]
+Oh dear.
+I’m a relative newcomer to computers, etc., and have no clue how to create and send a document in .txt (tried in Notepad, something failed to save) or in .pdf đ [The latter requires Adobe Acrobat installed, right?]
 I’m sure there are plenty of books on the subject, but is there a Web site you know [offhand] that explains details like these?
 Will gOOgle, see what I get.
 How embarrassing.

 I’ve actually had many recruiters and hiring managers request resumes in Word.doc and I have two in that format.
 One is fancier and one is very plain and doesn’t have any formatting (everything is aligned on the left).
 I also have a pdf and I’ll usually explain to the recruiter or hiring manager that I’m sending three different files in different formats.
 They seem to like that.
 I’ve actually gotten 4 separate interviews in the last year with that approach but unfortunately, none of these were a fit! (maybe I’m too picky)